 Calderon: [laughing] No, thank you.
 I am quite happy in my life.
 I enjoy travelling, spending time with my family and when you have lived through three years as Real Madrid president, this is enough.
 I had good experiences with the club as a director and then as president, with some great friendships made and wonderful moments.
 Also, we had some bad experiences.
 My time has gone and I believe it is a role that should not be held by one person for more than three years.
 Perez doesn't want to leave, but new ideas can be good sometimes.

-Kevin Palmer is a sports writer with Ireland's Sunday World newspaper and ESPN.
+Kevin Palmer is a sports writer.
 You can follow him on Twitter: @RealKevinPalmer.